Kgaur431/DSA_Supereme/README.md

 ```
 ### String Builder
 ```
-     String builder is nothing but an "Dynamic array of characters".
+     String builder is nothing but an "Dynamic array of characters".    ||  "Array List of the Characters".
 ```
 ### Problem Statement